Enabling Google Single Sign-On

 Glean Sign Up Options

-Glean gives users two options for signing up for (and logging into) their Glean account.
+Glean gives users different options for signing up (and signing in) to their Glean account.

 As a Glean Administrator, you can control the available sign-up settings for your users.